Why your baby screams when you put him in his cot

 Number 3: He knows what you want him to do, and he might even believe it’s possible, but it feels like too much hard work to do it

-This is likely to occur if your baby or toddler is overtired or it’s a tough time of day to sleep (early mornings and naps are typically harder).
+Screaming is much more likely to occur if your baby or toddler is overtired or it’s a tough time of day to sleep (early mornings and naps are typically harder).
 He might be able to fall asleep in his cot without your help when it’s easy.
 But when it’s hard, that’s a different story.
 While night sleeps may go well, there might be lots of crying during the day simply because day sleeps are much harder than night sleeps.

 What about crying when he wakes up?